In boon for bitcoin, UK to regulate digital currency exchanges

 The potential for digital currencies to be used for illicit financial transactions has led many to steer well clear of the them.
 They were dubbed the "Wild West" of finance by U.S. regulators last year, since they are not backed by a central bank or government like conventional money.

 The so-called "cryptocurrencies" are also prone to wild swings in value and can be a target for hackers.
 Last year Mt.
-Gox, a Tokyo-based bitcoin exchange, was forced to file for bankruptcy after hackers stole an estimated $650 million worth of customer bitcoins.
+Gox, a Tokyo-based bitcoin exchange, was forced to file for bankruptcy after hackers stole an estimated $650 million (434 million pounds)worth of customer bitcoins.

 But bitcoin's supporters are numerous, and say that the technology behind it could be revolutionary.
 Last week Reuters revealed that International Business Machines Corp is considering adopting the technology to create a digital cash and payment system for major currencies.